Contact

 These risks tend to have only a low to moderate intensity, but it’s not impossible for a coaching session to have a more serious psychological impact.
 As Dr Steven Berglas, psychotherapist and executive coach, rightly points out in the Harvard Business Review:

-How, then, do you know whether your coaching is ‘misguided’?
-When in a medical ward, the doctors’ interventions can be recorded, measured and reviewed.
+How, then, do you know whether your coaching is “misguided”?
+In a medical ward, the doctors’ interventions can be recorded, measured, and reviewed.
 They can be held to account.
 Their treatment can be compared to protocols and industry-standards.

-But, what happens with coaching interventions?
-Since coaching happens behind closed doors, with only anecdotal, sporadic client feedback, how do we enforce some rigour & accountability into our industry?
+But what happens with coaching interventions?
+Since coaching happens behind closed doors, with only anecdotal, sporadic client feedback, how do we enforce some rigour and accountability into our industry?

 Segue to the precarious topic of regulation.